ISO 50001 Energy Management

 While leaks may be in any part of the compressed air system, they are more prevalent in condensate traps, couplings, filter-regulator assemblies, fittings, flanges, hoses, packing, pipe joints, point-of-use devices, quick disconnects, thread sealants, tubes, or valves.

-Compressor air leaks increase the compressor output which raises the cost to produce the compressed air.
-The leaks also cause irregular line pressure that can cause air-operated tools and equipment to operate less efficiently, and all of which impacts productivity.
-Additionally, because of unnecessary cycling and extra runtime, the leakage can increase maintenance costs and reduce the service life of equipment, including the compressor.
+Compressor air leaks increase the compressor output, which raises the cost to produce the compressed air.
+The leaks also cause irregular line pressure that can cause air-operated tools and equipment to operate less efficiently, impacting productivity.
+Additionally, because of unnecessary cycling and extra runtime, the leakage can increase maintenance costs and reduce the equipment’s service life, including the compressor.